This post may contain affiliate links. Read our disclosure policy here.

 Another important recipe note is the type of loaf pan.
 You’ll want to use a 7 x 3-inch loaf pan, anything larger and your loaf will be a little flat, which is still usable but not ideal for sandwiches.
 This type of loaf pan is also a must for many grain-free bread recipes, otherwise, the cooking time will need to be adjusted.

-The Secret to Softer Paleo Bread
+The Secret to Softer Grain-Free Paleo Bread

 Make sure you blend the batter until completely smooth.
 It should pour from the blender into the loaf pan, any lumps will weigh it down and make the bread course.